xavi-tristancho/neoadmin/apps/docs/docs/api/headers/index.md

 sidebar_label: Basic Examples
 ---

 Headers are a declarative way that we use to tell the neoAdmin what do we want to achieve in our UI/UX.
-It's the main structure that we are going to use to define how and what a table or form has to look or do.
+It's the main structure that we are going to use to define how and what a table or form has to look like or do.

 ## Example